tldr-pages/tldr/pages/common/initdb.md

 # initdb

-> Create a PostgreSQL database on Disk.
+> Create a PostgreSQL database on disk.
 > More information: <https://www.postgresql.org/docs/9.5/app-initdb.html>.

 - Create a database at /usr/local/var/postgres: